dmccan/yada-wiki/readme.txt

 [yadawikitoc show_toc="true" category="Drinks" order="title"]

 *Output Index*
-The third option inserts an index of your wiki pages.
+The third option inserts an index of your wiki pages or categories.
 The output is in a responsive table-like grid and you can choose the number of columns.
-For example:
+For example, to output wiki pages:

 [yadawiki-index type="pages" columns="4"]

+An example for listing all wiki categories by title:

+[yadawiki-index type="all-categories-name" columns="3"]

 **Sidebar Widget:**
 There is also a Yada Wiki widget for showing the TOC page and a list of article titles for a given category in the sidebar.
 Please see the FAQ section for information about using the sidebar widget.